colbsa/ResicaFalls.org/summer-register.md

 excerpt: 7 great weeks to spend the summer with us!
 Which will you choose?
 ---

-We're still preparing to open registration for 2022.
-You can reserve your spot today using the Declaration of Intent on the [Important Documents page](/documents).
-For information about 2022 camp season, check back in a few weeks, or contact us at hello@ResicaFalls.org.

 <div class="row">
   <div class="col">
     <table class="table table-striped my-3 ">